recursivecodes/oci-java-sdk-demo/README.md

 Make sure you have an OCI config located at `~/.oci/config` and a `DEFAULT` profile configured.

+!!! note
-:note: Run the following code under an Oracle Java JDK (11+)
+Run the following code under an Oracle Java JDK (11+)

 Run: